zhevron/go-log/README.md

 import "gopkg.in/zhevron/go-log.v0/log"

 func main() {
+  // Create a new logger.
+  logger := log.NewLogger("MyLogger", log.Info)

-  // Add the standard Stdout sink. log.AddSink(log.Stdout)
+  // Add stdout as an output.
+  logger.Output(os.Stdout)

-  log.Info("This message will appear in stdout")
+  logger.Info("This message will appear in stdout")
 }
 ```